sven-hash/docs/versioned_docs/version-stable/integrations/websocket-client.md

     └── public_identity.pem
 ```

-The file `config.toml` contains client configuration options, while the two `pem` files contain client key information.
+The `config.toml` file contains client configuration options, while the two `pem` files contain client key information.

 The generated files contain the client name, public/private keypairs, and gateway address.
-The name `<client_id>` in the example above is just a local identifier so that you can name your clients; it is **never** transmitted over the network.
+The name `<client_id>` in the example above is just a local identifier so that you can name your clients.

 ### Running the native client